smrithies/pramati/training/unix.md

     5.  "$rmdir dir_name" | "$rmdir dir1 dir2" -deleting directories
   - Changing file or directory permissions-

-    i.  chmod in symbolic mode
+    - chmod in symbolic mode
       1.  "\$chmod o+wx filename" -&gt; "+"-Adds the designated permission(s) to a file or directory.
       2.  "\$chmod u-r|w|x filename" -&gt; "-"-Removes the designated permission(s) from a file or directory.
       3.  "\$chmod g = rx filename" -&gt; Sets the designated permission(s).
-      4.  \$chmod o+wx,u-x,g = rx testfile - in a single line ii.chmod in
-        absolute permissions The second way to modify permissions with the chmod command is to use a number to specify each set of permissions for the file.
+      4.  \$chmod o+wx,u-x,g = rx testfile - in a single line ii.chmod in absolute permissions The second way to modify permissions with nthe chmod command is to use a number to specify each set of permissions for the file.

   - Changing Owners(chown) and Groups(chgrp)